Chemnitz: Economy

-Chemnitz is the largest city of the Chemnitz-Zwickau urban area and is one of the most important economic areas of Germany's new federal states.
+Chemnitz is the largest city of the Chemnitz-Zwickau urban area and one of the most important economic areas in the new states of Germany.
 Chemnitz had a GDP of €8.456 billion in 2016, with GDP per capita at €34,166.
 Since about 2000, the city's economy has recorded high annual GDP growth rates; Chemnitz is among the top ten German cities in terms of growth rate.
-The local and regional economic structure is characterized by medium-sized companies, with the heavy industrial sectors of mechanical engineering, metal processing, and vehicle manufacturing as the most significant industries.
+The local and regional economic structure is characterised by medium-sized companies, with the heavy industrial sectors of mechanical engineering, metal processing, and vehicle manufacturing as the most significant industries.

 About 100,000 people are employed, of whom about 46,000 commute from other municipalities.
-16.3% of employees in Chemnitz have a university or college degree, twice the average rate in Germany.
+16.3% of employees in Chemnitz have an academic degree, twice the average rate in Germany.

 Image gallery

 Volkswagen is the largest employer in the Chemnitz-Zwickau Agglomeration.